fertrig/trigoso.xyz/static/resume.md

 ### marGo
 _Senior Software Engineer • April 2014 - May 2015 • [margo.me](https://margo.me)_

-**Built a highly scalable cloud distributed system using Javascript, C#, ASP.NET MVC, and Xamarin.**
+**Built a highly scalable cloud distributed system using JavaScript, C#, ASP.NET MVC, and Xamarin.**

 Used Event Sourcing to record events in a time-series fashion in Cassandra.
 Used Redis for caching of data models; and queue services, like SQS, to scale out the system.
 Developed the backend of the system using C# and ASP.NET MVC.
-Built the web front end using Javascript and Knockout; and a mobile app using Xamarin.
+Built the web front end using JavaScript and Knockout; and a mobile app using Xamarin.

 Configured the system to be highly available in AWS.
 Performed zero-downtime deployments.